CABrouwers/telnet-engine/README.md

 ## ```en.listenString(foo,UID)```

-Establishes a call back to **foo** every time a line of text is received from the server.
+Establishes a call back to **foo** with each line of text received from the server as argument (or every line carrying the tag UID).

 | Parameter| Type | Default   |  |
 | ------------- |---- |------|------